Desertcart purchases this item on your behalf and handles shipping, customs, and support to USA.

-TREKOLOGY TREK-Z Walking Poles combine ultra-light 7075 aircraft-grade aluminum with ergonomic cork EVA grips and a compact tri-fold design.
-Adjustable from 100-120cm or 115-135cm, these poles offer secure flip-lock height customization and enhanced durability with metal-capped joints.
-Perfect for hikers, trail runners, and outdoor enthusiasts seeking reliable support, reduced knee strain, and easy portability in one sleek package.
+TREKOLOGY TREK-Z Walking Poles combine ultra-light 7075 aircraft-grade aluminum with ergonomic cork EVA foam grips and a compact tri-fold design.
+Adjustable to fit a wide height range, these poles offer superior durability, sweat-wicking comfort, and easy portability, making them the ultimate companion for hiking, trekking, and outdoor adventures.

 | ASIN | B07Q6BZQZC |